hoang-danny05/swarm-interactions/README.md

 - Restructured the program to look a lot like mathematical induction
 - Message array is the same ->
   - Agents still occasionally talk about themselves or others in third person.

+Status of v0.4:
+- HUGE overhaul (kinda)
+- No signs of bots talking about themselves (yet) from skimming the work
+- Added ability to iterate through all possible personality types.
+- Need for a conversation limit or a neutral third party that judges the AIs impartially.